tonioni/WinUAE/cputest/readme.txt

 0xDFF006 is used for cycle counting = accuracy will be +-2 CPU cycles.
 0xDFF006 behavior must be accurate.
 Currently only supported hardware for cycle counting is 7MHz 68000/68010 PAL Amiga with real Fast RAM.

-Bus error cycle counting is not yet supported.

 --